 Ministry Studies (11 credit hours) – Each year students will have one course of teaching on Spiritual Warfare and Personal Evangelism.
 These will be taught separately to men and to women with a different professor each year to give different perspectives on these very important aspects of ministry.
 Other ministry courses include Discipleship, Biblical Counseling, Church Administration (Men), and Home Administration (Women).

 To graduate, OGTC students must complete a six-month internship overseas.
 The goal is that they train for the field while on the field.
 We believe that this practical experience overseas gives all of our students, whether they go on to be missionaries, a great perspective on and heart for world evangelism.

 Each internship will take place under the personal supervision of a VBM missionary or another missionary/church/ministry approved by the OGTC Administration.
-A student’s internship will take place at the end of their time in the Training Center and will conclude with a week of debriefing with OGTC Faculty at the OGTC Campus.
+A student’s internship will take place at the end of their time in the Training Center and will conclude with a Debrief Meeting with OGTC Faculty at the OGTC Campus.